 Placement is an important step along the path to academic success.
-It is the process of matching your educational and career goals to the appropriate courses and making sure you are academically prepared.
+It is the process of matching your educational and career goals to the appropriate courses and ensuring you are academically prepared.
 High school transcripts and other measures may be used in determining your placement.
 In accordance with AB 705, no assessment test is needed and all students have the right to access transfer-level classes!
 Click HERE to learn more about AB 705 and what it means for students and click HERE to review placement results at FRC.

 Career assessments and information can be found at the Career Exploration page.
 Additional information regarding career employment and earnings can be found on the Academic Program pages.

-Select a Math and English pathway based on your educational program
+Select a Math pathway based on your educational program

-Feather River College offers two math pathways: Statistics for Liberal Arts and Social Science majors and College Algebra through Calculus for those interested in Science, Technology, Engineering and Math; MATH 114 Finite Math for Business majors; and MATH 150 Concepts & Structures of Mathematics for Educators.
-Once you have figured out which math pathway suits your needs, you will need to determine at which level to enter the math pathway.
+Feather River College offers four math pathways: MATH 202 Elementary Statistics for Social Science majors; MATH 110 College Algebra through Calculus for those interested in Science, Technology, Engineering and Math; MATH 114 Finite Math for Business majors; and MATH 150 Concepts & Structures of Mathematics for Educators.
+Once you have figured out which math pathway suits your needs, then you can work with your Advisor or Counselor to determine if a support class is recommended.

 Meet with an Academic Advisor or Counselor

 Make an appointment with an Advisor or Counselor by clicking here or calling the Advising Office at 530-283-0202 x313.
 An Advisor or Counselor will review your high school transcripts, guided self-placement results or co-enrollment form and make recommendations for class placement.

 - Transfer Center